cleytonfar/AppsilonCodeChallenge/README.md

 ## User's Guide <a name="user-guide"> </a>
 ---

 Once the application starts, users visualize informations for all species observed in **Poland**.
 Specifically, I choose to demonstrate the frequency of observations of all species found in the country, as well as the frequency of these observation through the years.
+If the user click on the markers in the map, he will be able to see the locality, as well as the frequency of observation at that locality.

 ![Figure 2: ](www/screen1.png)